5 Pro Tips To Get Your Film Selected For A Film Festival

 The biggest turn-off and mistake independent filmmakers make is long opening credits.

-You have the credits at the end, you don’t need them at the beginning.
+You have the credits at the end.
+You don’t need them at the beginning.

 Get on with the story.
 Hit your audience with something that makes them think, Hmm!
 I’m in.